 The Virgin Suicides (1999)

-Sofia Coppola's iconic directorial debut will delight all your senses (save maybe taste and touch, unless you BYO popcorn).
-From aesthetics to themes and casting, this film is one of the best adaptations ever made.
+Sofia Coppola's iconic directorial debut will delight all your senses.
 Set in '70s suburbia, The Virgin Suicides traces the mysterious lives and deaths of five teenage sisters from the external perspective of their neighborhood admirers.
 The narrators are men reflecting on a neighborhood tragedy they witnessed as teens, and this approach makes the ideas of projection and fantasy that much more convincing.

 Name a more quotable movie with a catchier soundtrack—we dare you.
 Food baby, anyone?
 Featuring what is perhaps the best script and lineup of tunes ever, Juno is one of those movies you can watch over and over again.
 It traces a 16-year-old as she navigates her unplanned pregnancy, as well as her relationship with her equally charming family, friends, and boyfriend.